Monday Night War: 1998–1999: WCW begins to struggle

 Hoping to counter the McMahon/Austin feud, WCW divided the nWo into the Hollywood Hogan-led heel "nWo Hollywood" faction and the Kevin Nash-led face "nWo Wolfpac" faction.
-Although the Wolfpack proved popular with fans, the overall nWo storyline began to grow stale: As with the culmination of the Sting/Hogan match, fans grew tired of the lack of any kind of resolution, as many matches between the groups simply ended in disqualifications when other members jumped into the ring to interfere, leading to all-out brawls.
+Although the Wolfpack proved popular with fans, the overall nWo storyline began to lose its appeal.
+As with the culmination of the Sting/Hogan match, fans grew tired of the lack of any resolution, as many matches between the groups ended in disqualifications when other members jumped into the ring to interfere, leading to all-out brawls.
 Ted Turner decided to expand the brand by introducing a second weekly program WCW Thunder, on his TBS channel.
-The introduction of Thunder troubled Eric Bischoff, who warned Turner that a second weekly program could potentially result in fan burnout, as viewing both programs would require five hours of viewing time a week.
+The introduction of Thunder troubled Eric Bischoff, who warned Turner that a second weekly program could potentially result in fan burnout, as viewing both programs would require five hours of weekly viewing time.

 WCW attempted to regain ratings supremacy by marketing ex-NFL player Bill Goldberg as an invincible monster with a record-breaking streak of 173 consecutive wins.
 Goldberg proved to be very popular with the fans and enjoyed some crossover success in mainstream popular culture.
 On July 6, 1998, airing from the Georgia Dome in Atlanta, Georgia, Nitro defeated Raw Is War in the ratings when Goldberg pinned Hollywood Hogan to win the WCW World Heavyweight Championship.
-The match drew a 6.91 rating for the quarter-hour, the highest rating recorded in the rating war up to that time and over 5 million viewers.
-However, the decision to stage the match on live cable television was questioned backstage at WCW: several employees felt that the match should have been the highlight of a pay-per-view, where it could have generated more revenue.
-Vince McMahon himself questioned the wisdom of the decision, likewise confused why his competitor would fail to make a move that could have so greatly benefitted the company.
+The match drew a 6.91 rating, the highest rating recorded in the rating war up to that time, and over 5 million viewers.
+However, the decision to stage the match on live cable television was questioned backstage at WCW: several employees felt that the match should have been the highlight of a PPV, where it could have generated more revenue.
+Vince McMahon also questioned the decision, as he was confused as to why his competitor would fail to make a move that could have greatly benefited WCW.